 According to the PSR, this disparity shines a light on the need for a more standardised approach to protect consumers across the board.

-Authorised Push Payment fraud (commonly referred to as APP fraud) is a financial scam where a victim is manipulated into sending money from their account to an account controlled by the fraudster.
+APP fraud definedAuthorised Push Payment fraud (commonly referred to as APP fraud) is a financial scam where a victim is manipulated into sending money from their account to an account controlled by the fraudster.
 Unlike unauthorised fraud, where money is taken without the account holder’s knowledge or consent, APP fraud involves the victim approving the payment themselves.
+This can make it more challenging for victims to get their money back, as the transactions are initially made with the account holder's consent.
+The sophistication of these scams, coupled with their significant financial and emotional impact on victims, makes them a persistent threat in our digital age. |

 Changes in fraudster behaviour